matejhendrych/kartickyProGrussyho/README.md

 # RFID Attendance System (FastAPI)

-Modern RFID-based attendance tracking system built with FastAPI, PostgreSQL, and MQTT for card reader communication.
+Modern RFID-based attendance tracking system built with FastAPI, SQLite/PostgreSQL, and MQTT for card reader communication.
 Originally bootstrapped from a Flask skeleton, now fully upgraded to Python 3 and FastAPI.

 ## Features